microsoft/TechExcel-Win-the-Database-Platform-Postgres-migration/Docs/02_Cosmos_DB_AI/02_build_a_serverless_AI_RAG_application_using_data_from_Azure_Cosmos_DB.md

 By integrating AI and cloud services, CWBC created an assistant that answers typical user questions (like “How do I maintain my disc brakes?”) alongside dynamic route recommendations.
 A retrieval augmented generation (RAG) approach helps the assistant pull accurate data from Cosmos DB, ensuring it only references real CWBC products and information.

-In this hands-on lab, we’ll build serverless, AI RAG applications using .NET Aspire, Semantic Kernel, and Azure Cosmos DB with DiskANN and vector search!
-You’ll learn how to implement Semantic Kernel Azure OpenAI extensions, NoSQL connectors, and semantic caching.
-Gain practical insights into how to design, build, deploy, and scale RAG pattern applications in Azure!
+In this lab, you’ll build serverless, AI RAG applications using .NET Aspire, Semantic Kernel, and Azure Cosmos DB with DiskANN and vector search.
+You’ll implement Semantic Kernel Azure OpenAI extensions, NoSQL connectors, and semantic caching.
+You'll gain practical insights into how to design, build, deploy, and scale RAG pattern applications in Azure.
 The skills in this lab will give you a solid foundation to create your own generative AI applications.
 It’s recommended to have C# or other programming language experience before completing this lab.

 ## Objectives